When and how to apply for Student Finance

 You will also find it helpful to work out how much money you’ll need to spend, so you can compare this with your income.
 We have a budgeting spreadsheet on our website with an example of an undergraduate budget, which you can personalise, as well as money saving ideas.

 If you have extra study related costs as a result of a disability or learning difficulty, some limited funding from the university may be available in certain circumstances.
-Please contact the QM Disability and Dyslexia Service to discuss your situation.
+Please contact the Queen Mary Disability and Dyslexia Service to discuss your situation.

 Law, regulations and policies can change quickly.
 The information on our website is given in good faith and has been carefully checked but QMUL cannot accept responsibility for any errors or omissions.
 QMUL is not responsible for the content or reliability of the linked websites which are provided for further information.